 Teckentrup unlocking solutions also open up the escape route when a crowd of people press against the door.
 And even the strength of a child is sufficient to open the door to escape from a fire or toxic smoke.

-Teckentrup bolting technology satisfies European standards EN 1125 (panic locks with horizontal activation bars) and EN 179 (Emergency exit locks with handles or impact plates) - and demonstrates the company's expertise.
+Teckentrup panic bolting technology satisfies European standards BS EN 1125 (panic locks with horizontal activation bars) and BS EN 179 (Emergency exit locks with handles or impact plates) - and demonstrates the company's expertise.
 The lock and release element are developed and manufactured in coordination with one another.

 With panic systems in particular, it is important to perceive the door as a system, because it's not only the panic lock, door lock and fitting that have to interact perfectly so that the door can help in a life-threatening situation.
 The door closer and hinges have a decisive influence on the ability to satisfy the high demands set by the standard.

-European standards DIN EN 1125 and DIN EN 179 define the fittings of panic doors and emergency exits.
-Emergency exit locks in compliance with DIN EN 179 are not normally subjected to use by the general public.
+European standards BS EN 1125 and BS EN 179 define the fittings of panic doors and emergency exits.
+Emergency exit locks in compliance with BS EN 179 are not normally subjected to use by the general public.
 It is assumed here that the users of the building are acquainted with the escape routes, so conventional panic lock technology with a handle or impact plate are sufficient.
-Panic locks with a horizontal activation bar in accordance with DIN EN 1125, on the other hand, are intended for use in buildings frequented by the general public.
-Our panic systems in conformance with DIN EN 1125 ensure that persons who have panicked and are not acquainted with the functions of the door can always get out of the building safely.
+Panic locks with a horizontal activation bar in accordance with BS EN 1125, on the other hand, are intended for use in buildings frequented by the general public.
+Our panic systems in conformance with BS EN 1125 ensure that persons who have panicked and are not acquainted with the functions of the door can always get out of the building safely.

 Panic locks activated mechanically by means of a horizontal handle or push-bar.